MVC Architecture in Salesforce

 3. Very Low Development and Life Cycle Cost

-It makes it possible to have lower-level programmers develop and maintain user interfaces.
-Development time can be significantly reduced because Controller programmers focus solely on transactions and view programmers focus exclusively on presentation.
+It makes it possible to develop and maintain user interfaces when front-end developers focus on the view layer and backend developers work on controllers.
+Development time can be significantly reduced because Controller programmers focus solely on transactions, and view programmers focus exclusively on presentation.

 4. Easy to Maintain